EnzoHideki/algo/README.md

 ## check.py
-Script to run tests in a single file
+Script to run tests in a single file.
+It uses python 2.
 - Easier to put custom tests
 - Simpler/Folder less poluted (less files)
 - In general, better with non-Codeforces contests (because it's simpler, once you don't have cfparser.py)